jphiggins88/MultiDevice_Test_Framework/README.md

 # MultiDevice_Test_Framework
-A generic setup to run and test and monitor multiple "devices" using socket communication
+A generic setup to test and monitor multiple "devices" using socket communication